Reasons to Love Linux

 For almost any Windows program, there is a similar application (or even several) in Linux.
 In addition, there is a special Wine emulator that allows you to use applications created for Windows on a Linux computer.

-As an example, let’s consider several Linux programs-analogs for Windows programs:
+As an example, here are several Linux programs-analogs for Windows programs:

 All these programs work both with their own formats and with document formats created in Windows applications.